 Does Florida have reciprocity with other states?

-Florida does not have reciprocity with other states, but does have mutual recognition agreements with 7 states: Alabama, Arkansas, Connecticut, Georgia, Mississippi, Nebraska and Oklahoma.
+Florida does not have reciprocity with other states, but does have mutual recognition agreements with 8 states: Alabama, Arkansas, Connecticut, Georgia, Illinois, Mississippi, Nebraska and Oklahoma.
 Mutual recognition allows for out-of-state licensees to become licensed in Florida by passing a 40-question Florida real estate law exam with a score of 75 percent or more, exempting them from the 63 hour pre-license education.
 Mutual recognition is a status available only to nonresidents.
 A mutual recognition licensee who becomes a Florida resident before making application loses the nonresident benefit and has to take the Florida prelicensing course and the state's 100-point final exam.
 The FREC defines a Florida resident as a person who has resided in Florida continuously for four calendar months or more within the preceding year, or a person who presently resides in Florida with the intention to reside continuously in Florida for four months or more, beginning on the date the person began residency.
 It does not matter whether the place of residence is a recreational vehicle, hotel, rental unit, or any other temporary or permanent location.
 Nonresident licensees, whether or not they have qualified under mutual recognition, must successfully complete the same post-licensing and continuing education required for Florida resident licensees.
 Please visit the DBPR's Mutual Recognition Information Web page to learn more.

 Do you have a demo of how your online classes work?

 Yes, click here to view a video demo that our online class provider, Dearborn, has posted on YouTube.
 Click here to download a PDF file showing actual screenshots of an online course.

 Can you give me more information about Florida Online Classes for Real Estate's final exams?

 You must have completed your online course before taking the end-of-course exam.